-5. When the correct BIOS file is found, EZ Flash performs the BIOS update process and automatically reboots the system when done.
+4. When the correct BIOS file is found, EZ Flash 2 performs the BIOS update process and automatically reboots the system when done.

-Do not shutdown or reset the system while updating the BIOS to prevent system boot failure!
+- This function can support devices such as USB flash disk, or floppy disk with FAT 32/16 format only. - Do not shut down or reset the system while updating the BIOS to prevent system boot failure!